SCION HTTP Forward Proxy

 Prerequisites

-Build for Linux
+Build for your target platform

 You can build the caddy server containing the SCION plugin from source as follows: